Transcription convention

 Once you’ve set up the transcription file, transcription consists of two tasks: segmenting the file into turns, and annotating the turns.
 In other words, you first figure out who is speaking when, then you figure what they said.

-Select your transcription program: Elan Praat
+Select your transcription program: Praat Elan

 On this page